ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/sex.png)

-We see a pretty large differnce in confidence, with women having higher levels than men.
+We see a non-trivial differnce in confidence, with women having higher levels than men.
 We also see that both of them follow the same trend when it comes to income.